matn7/CS-Notes/src/main/java/java/Java11.md

 ***

-## Arrays
+## Arrays.

 - An array is a data structure that allows you to store multiple values of the same type into a single variable.
 - The default values of numeric array elements are set to zero.
-- Arrays are zero indexed: an array with n elements is indexed from 0 to n - 1, for example 10 elements index range is from 0 to 9.
+- Arrays are zero indexed: an array with n elements is indexed from `0` to `n - 1`, for example 10 elements index range is from 0 to 9.
-- If we try to access index that is out of range Java will give us an ArrayIndexOutOfBoundsException, which indicates that the index is out of range in other words out of bounds.
+- If we try to access index that is out of range Java will give us an `ArrayIndexOutOfBoundsException`, which indicates that the index is out of range in other words out of bounds.
 - To access array elements we use the square braces `[` and `]`, also known as array access operator.